ibm-cloud-docs/vpc/security-groups.md

 {: important}

 ![Security groups across instances and zones](images/security-groups-across-zones.svg){: caption="Security groups across instances and zones" caption-side="bottom"}

+## Security group guidelines
+{: #security-group-guidelines}

+The following guidelines explain how security groups function, how rules are applied, and best practices for attaching them to network interfaces.

+### Rules
+{: #security-group-guidelines-rules}

+* Each security group defines different sets of network rules that define the incoming and outgoing traffic for a virtual network interface.
+* To allow inbound traffic, outbound traffic, or both, you must add at least one security group that includes security group rules that allow traffic.
+* Security group rules can only be permissive.
+Traffic is blocked by default.
+* Changes to security group rules are automatically applied and can be modified at any time.
+* The order of rules within a security group doesn't matter.
+The priority always falls to the least restrictive rule.
+* Rules are stateful.
+Connections established prior to a security group change are not altered.
+New connections abide by rules that exist at the time connectivity is established.
+* Security groups do not override operating system firewalls on the virtual server.
+Even if a more restrictive firewall exists on the operating system than what is applied by the security group, the operating system rules will still be enforced.
+* If your virtual server needs access to internal services, such as an update server, network-attached storage (NAS), or advanced monitoring, ensure that the security group rules accommodate traffic for those internal services.

+### Interfaces
+{: #security-group-guidelines-interfaces}

+* One or more security groups can be attached to a network interface.
+* All rules from attached security groups collectively apply to the interface.
+* If multiple security groups are attached, traffic is allowed or blocked based on the least restrictive rule across all groups.

 ## Defining security group rules
 {: #defining-security-group-rules}